Felix-code/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - A script that grants execute permission to the owner and group.
 - A script that grants execute permission to all.
 - A script that grants only other users the permission to read, write and execute.
-- A script that grants full permission to user, read and execute to group, write and execute to other users
+- A script that grants full permission to user, read and execute to group, write and execute to other users.
+- A script that uses the mode of another file